The Florida State

 Management Program Consistency Determinations, must submit a

-minimum of 10 copies to the State Clearinghouse.
+complete application to the State Clearinghouse.

 The application should

 Assistance facesheet (SF 424 Form), including the Catalog

 of Federal Domestic Assistance (CFDA) number.

 - Budget Information (SF

 424A Form, 424C Form, or 524 Form), including budget

 - Program Narrative or

 include purpose, scope, justification, area to be served,